 electorate, passes public general and public local laws, raises revenues and appropriates

 funds to pay for State government services, and oversees the operation of State executive

 agencies.
 In much of this activity, the legislator plays a major role in helping to develop

 The state is divided into 47 legislative districts, with each district

 represented by one senator and 3 delegates.
 Some districts are wholly contained in

 one county and some districts contain multiple counties.

 The General Assembly is divided into two houses: the 47 member Senate and the

 141 member House of Delegates.
 Each member is elected to serve a four year term.

-The last election occurred in November of 2010.
+The next election will occur in November of 2016.

 special, and select committees, the latter usually known as local delegations.